Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 Common Moving Average Crossover Mistakes That Kill Accounts

 The mathematics of moving averages are simple, but successful implementation requires avoiding systematic errors that destroy trading accounts.
-Three mistakes account for 80% of crossover trading failures.
+A handful of recurring mistakes account for most crossover trading failures.

 Trading Every Crossover Indication